tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 5. You should be able to do the rest: set up a `distortion` boolean, set up the `distortionFilter` audio connections, set up the event listeners for the `#distortionCB` checkbox in `setupUI()`, etc

 6. Test it.
-You should now have distortion working.
+You should now have the distortion effect working.